-Provide, operate and maintain ambulance services Access, assess, treat and transport sick and/or injured bersons Protect persons from injury or death, during rescue and other related activities Coordinate all volunteer first aid groups during for major emergencies and disasters Provide and support temporary health infrastructure where required Collaborate with Queensland Clinical Coordination Centre in the provision of paramedics for rotary wing operations Participate in search and rescue, evacuation and victim reception operations Participate in health facility evacuations Collaborate with Queensland Health in mass casualty management systems Provide disaster, urban search and rescue (USAR), chemical hazard (Hazmat), piological and radiological operations support with specialist ogistics and specialist paramedics -- ---
+Queensland Ambulance Service (QAS) Roles Local District

+Provide, operate and maintain

+ambulance services.

+Access, assess, treat and transport

+sick and injured persons.

+Protect persons from injury or death,

+during rescue and other related activities.

+Coordinate all volunteer first aid

+groups during major emergencies and

+disasters.

+Provide, operate and maintain ambulance services Provide and support temporary health

+and service delivery during rescue and other infrastructure where required.

+related activities.
+This includes protecting persons Collaborate with Retrieval Services

+from injury or death, whether or not the individuals Queensland in the provision of

+are sick or injured. paramedics for rotary wing operations.

+, Participate in search and rescue,

+evacuation and victim reception

+operations.

+Participate in health facility evacuations.

+Collaborate with Queensland Health in

+mass casualty management systems.

+Provide disaster, urban search &

+rescue (USAR), chemical hazard

+(Hazmat), biological and radiological

+operations support with specialist

+logistics and specialist paramedics.